 Long live (naming our other main heroes)

-The bell rings and all the people shout in return Viva Mexico!
+Then all the people standing below yell in return, Viva Mexico!

 Independence Day celebration is a tribute to all the people who gave their lives, and it's thanks to them that we have a free and sovereign nation.